**[Updated Pre-Proposal Discussion] DOT Recovery Loan to Hyperbridge Exploit Victims**

 Summary

 On April 13, 2026, Hyperbridge’s Token Gateway was exploited via a forged MMR proof (missing bounds check in HandlerV1, challengePeriod set to zero).
 Hyperbridge has confirmed $2.5M in total realized losses across Ethereum, Arbitrum, Base, and BNB Chain.
-However, the actual LP losses in the DeFi Singularity pools are estimated to be lower, approximately $1.5-1.8M, as the difference likely probably reflects native DOT drained from the Polkadot-side escrow by opportunistic actors (separate from the LP positions).
+LP losses in the DeFi Singularity pools are estimated at approximately $1.5-1.8M at the time of the exploit.
 All affected pools were part of the DeFi Singularity campaign (Referenda #1439), a 795,000 DOT treasury-funded initiative that actively recruited external LPs.

 Why the Ecosystem Should Act